Cloud Load Balancing – What You Need to Know?

 Organizations have been leveraging hardware-based Applications.
 Delivery Controllers efficiently distribute workloads across the gamut of backend servers.
 Traditionally, the load balancing scenario has been dominate by Radware, Kemp Technologies, F5, and Citrix and is considered perfect resources in traditional environments of data centers.

 The more recent Application Delivery Controllers from the same vendors based on software compared to their legacy counterparts were hardware intensive.
 These include Amazon ELB, Nginx, and HAProxy, facilitating organizations to move more applications to a cloud environment.
+This transition aligns with the evolution towards efficient cloud load balancer systems.

 There are two fundamental approaches to leveraging multi-cloud Global Server Load Balancing techniques.
 The first approach covers essential traffic management by using legacy managed DNS providers, which involves simplicity of usage and remarkable cost efficiency.